 New therapy seekers with this belief are often confused and frustrated by the number of therapists they find that do not accept insurance.
-It can be really difficult to find someone that specializes in your area of need, is close to home, fits your personality, and accepts your insurance.
+It can be really difficult to find someone who specializes in your area of need, is close to home, fits your personality, and accepts your insurance.

 Many consumers don’t realize that there are several downsides for both therapists and clients when using insurance to pay for therapy.

 So what do private pay clients who are shelling out big bucks for therapy know that you don’t?
 Let’s dig deeper into the question, “do therapists take insurance?” and figure out why many don’t.

-Here are 4 reasons why you should not use insurance to pay for therapy:
+Here are 5 reasons why you should not use insurance to pay for therapy: